WildSeed Tasmania

 Seeds per gram: 10000+

-Leptospermum rupestre 'Alpine Tea Tree'
+Leptospermum rupestre erect form 'Alpine Tea Tree'

 Feature Codes: HJNX